lwoodyiii/Azure-Exam-70-535/README.md

 # Microsoft Exam 70-535 Study Guide <!-- omit in toc -->
 This project is a study guide to Exam 70-535 *Architecting Microsoft Azure Solutions*.
 Below is a Table of Contents that has links to all different parts of the Exam.
 Everything on the [official site for the exam](https://www.microsoft.com/en-us/learning/exam-70-535.aspx) is found here verbatim.
 This, however, is presented in an outline style with links to documentation on each Azure resource in the exam.
 Enjoy!
+Although it looks like this exam is going away in December 2018 :(

 ### TABLE OF CONTENTS <!-- omit in toc -->
 - [Design Compute Infrastructure (20-25%)](#design-compute-infrastructure-20-25)